juyongjiang/CodeLLMSurvey/README.md

 </p>

 > [!IMPORTANT]
+> **Good news! :tada: Our survey paper has been successfully accepted by TOSEM. :fire::fire::fire:**
 >
 > A curated collection of papers and resources on Large Language Models for Code Generation.
 >